erabhinavtyagi/RTOS/00_Assignments/README.md

 ### 3. Find the APIs in your RTOS that provides timestamp and use it to print the periodic task.
 Observe the jitter in the timestamp vs the periodicity.
 Enhance the code to 10 periodic tasks with different periodicity.
 Futher observe the jitter in each of the task.

+(working on it)

-## 4. Create two task with priority 10 and 20.
+### 4. Create two task with priority 10 and 20.
 Each task prints its own custom message.

 Refer Program code.

-## 5. Swap the priority and observe the changes in the output.
+### 5. Swap the priority and observe the changes in the output.
 What is your conclusion on the sequence of printing the messages.

 Refer Program code.
 CONCLUSION : Higher Priority Task started first in each case.

-## 6. What are the maximum number of tasks that can be created on the RTOS you are using?
+### 6. What are the maximum number of tasks that can be created on the RTOS you are using?
 Is it limited by the RTOS design or underlying hardware resources or both.

 The task control block (TCB) and the task's stack space are both allocated from the FreeRTOS heap as defined by configTOTAL_HEAP_SIZE (and the specific heapX.c file included in the build).
 There is nothing in FreeRTOS that limits the number of created tasks except the available FreeRTOS heap space.

-## 7. What is the scheduling algorithm used by your RTOS?
+### 7. What is the scheduling algorithm used by your RTOS?

 FreeRTOS kernel supports two types of scheduling policy: